priyashankapgui/Student-Management-System-Backend/README.md

 ## Overview

 This is a Spring Boot backend application designed to manage student records.
-The system supports operations such as creating, reading, updating, and deleting student information.
+The system supports operations such as creating, reading, updating, searching and deleting student information.

 ## Features

 - Add new students
 - View student details
 - Update existing student information
+- - Search functionality to find student records
 - Delete student records

 ## Technologies Used